 Engineered timber

-• The best wood flooring to use with underfloor heating
+- The best flooring to use with underfloor heating for wood installations

 Solid hardwood